 9. Azamara Club Cruises

-Why: Azamara offers two twin intimate ships and a destination focus, so you can bond with your loved one over new experiences and incredible adventures ashore.
+Why: Azamara offers intimate ships and a destination focus, so you can bond with your loved one over new experiences and incredible adventures ashore.
 The line will constantly hand you opportunities for memorable date nights with its Nights and Cool Places after-dinner excursions and complimentary, once-a-cruise AzAmazing Evening shoreside event.
-The onboard atmosphere is geared to adults, so your vacation-for-two won't be disrupted by unruly rug rats.
+The onboard atmosphere is geared to adults, so your holiday-for-two won't be disrupted by unruly rug rats.

 Sweet Suites: Standard cabins are pretty cosy, but some suites offer more luxury and elbow room.
 The most sought-after are Ocean and World Owner's Suites, which command the fore and aft of the cabin decks.
 Think king-sized beds, marble baths and enormous private balconies.
 If the two of you love the spa life, book a Spa Suite, located near the ship's spa facilities; the suite comes with in-room spa music, a glass-enclosed soaking tub and separate rain shower, a free evening excursion and a spa credit.
 Couples massage, anyone?

 Onboard Romance: Take your partner for a whirl with ballroom dancing in the Cabaret Lounge, or look for that green flash at the Sunset Bar, cocktail in hand.
 For the ultimate in romance, though, book the Nights in Private Places package.
 For one night, you'll get the aft spa deck all to yourself.
 A private butler will serve a candlelit dinner, you can float in the thalassotherapy pool while gazing at the stars, and then spend the night snuggled up on the canopied daybed, done up in fine linens.
 Just be sure to slip your robe back on when the butler comes to serve breakfast in the morning.